chef-boneyard/chef-web-docs-2016/docs_server/source/config_rb_chef_server.rst

 .. include:: ../../includes_config/includes_config_rb_chef_server_enterprise.rst

+.. warning:: This is a preview topic of Chef server settings.
+In general, these settings are documented, but should not be changed from their default settings without first consulting with Chef Support or a member of the Chef consulting team.

 Settings
 =====================================================
 The following sections describe the various settings that are available in the |enterprise rb| file.